 This task will provide for operations of the data management system for the FIN.
-This task will provide funding for the FIN Data Base Manager, ComFIN Programmer and part-time Metadata Coordinator.
-Responsibilities include further development of data modules structures; routine loading of Louisiana, Mississippi, Alabama, and Florida commercial catch data, Gulf biological data, Gulf recreational data; enter and maintain the metadata records into the InPort system and maintenance of DMS.
+This task will provide funding for the FIN Data Base Manager, and ComFIN Programmer.
+Responsibilities include further development of data modules structures; routine loading of commercial catch data; recreational landings, effort, and biological data; and maintenance of DMS.
 This is a continuation of an activity from the previous year.
-This activity pertains to the Data Management Module of FIN.